O-Ajayi/Automated-Deployment-Terraform-Jenkins-AWS/README.md

 # Automated-Deployment-Terraform-Jenkins-AWS
-This project repo details integrating Jenkins for executing Terraform scripts to AWS
+This project repo details integrating Jenkins pipeline for executing Terraform configuration scripts to deploy cloud resources on AWS cloud